Department Head: William (Al) Wallace

 Green Belt Certification

-The Student Chapter of IISE, in conjunction with the Institute of Industrial and Systems Engineering, offers two certificate programs every semester, in Lean Green Belt and Six Sigma Green Belt, which provide students with a great advantage in their job search.
+The Student Chapter of IISE, in conjunction with the Institute of Industrial and Systems Engineering, offers certificate programs in Lean Green Belt and Six Sigma Green Belt, which provide students with a great advantage in their job search.
 These courses are offered on campus on a selected weekend.
 Please check with the IISE Student Chapter for more details.

 Minor in Data Science and Engineering